-- 22. Primary by-catch species from the longline fishery at Crozet Islands are the ridge-scaled grenadier (Macrourus carinatus), rajid (Amblyraja taaf) and blue antimora (Antimora rostrata).
-The latter species is fully discarded, while the others are partly or totally retained. - 23.
-Catch limits for by-catch (macrourids, rajids and other species) inside the French EEZ are set by France.
-Avoidance of high level by-catch areas has been promoted and the cut-off protocol is in force to follow the CCAMLR recommendations. - 24.
-The by-catch in the French EEZ at Crozet Islands consists predominantly of macrourids.
-The maximum catch over the past 10 seasons of 193 tonnes (Table 3) was reported in 2009 and amounts to 22% of the target catch in that year.
+21. Primary by-catch species from the longline fishery at Crozet Islands are the ridgescaled grenadier (Macrourus carinatus), rajid (Amblyraja taaf) and blue antimora (Antimora rostrata).
+The latter species is fully discarded, while the others are partly or totally retained.

+22. Catch limits for by-catch (macrourids, rajids and other species) inside the French EEZ are set by France.
+Avoidance of high level by-catch areas has been promoted and the cut-off protocol is in force to follow the CCAMLR recommendations.

+23. The by-catch in the French EEZ at Crozet Islands consists predominantly of macrourids.
+The maximum catch since 2005 of 193 tonnes (Table 3) was reported in 2009 and amounts to 22% of the target catch in that year.